MuraliB123/MuraliB123/README.md

 - Exploring cutting-edge innovations in zero knowledge machine learning(ZKML).

  🌐 Let's Connect:
 - Excited to connect with like-minded professionals, mentors, and enthusiasts in the tech community.
-Open to collaboration, learning opportunities, and engaging discussions on the future of AI and its application.
+Open to collaboration, learning opportunities, and engaging discussions.

 ### Skills
 <p align="left">